rapid7/metasploit-framework/Landing-Pull-Requests.md

 https://github.com/YOURNAME/metasploit-framework/pull/new/HISNAME:HISBRANCH...YOURBRANCH
 ````

 This sequence does a few things after editing the .gitconfig.
 It creates another copy of landing-1217 (which is itself a copy of upstream/pr/1217)).
 Next, I push those changes to my branch (todb-r7, aka "origin"), then spits out a copy-pastable alias to create a pull request to the original contributor's branch.
-Filling in the blanks (provided by the original PR's information from the GitHub website gets me:
+Filling in the blanks (provided by the original PR's information from GitHub) gets me:

 ````
 https://github.com/todb-r7/metasploit-framework/pull/new/schierlm:javapayload-maven...pr1217-fix-gitignore-conflict